Brit Air

-The airline, along with Régional and Airlinair, was fully merged in HOP! since 2017 after a year of negotiation process.
+The airline, along with Régional and Airlinair, was fully merged with HOP! since 2017 after a year of negotiation process.

 History

-Since 31 March 2013, all Brit Air flights are operated under HOP! name, Air France's new regional brand name.
+Since 31 March 2013, all Brit Air flights are operated under the HOP! name, Air France's new regional brand name.

-Brit Air ceased all flight operations in March 2017 after its merger in HOP!.
+Brit Air ceased all flight operations in March 2017 after its merger with HOP!.

 Destinations

 Brit Air operated the following services (as of March 2013):

 Fleet

 In August 2019, the Brit Air fleet consisted of the following aircraft with an average age of 10.6 years:

 Fleet development

 Over the years, the airline has operated various aircraft types including:

 Incidents and accidents

-On 22 June 2003, Air France Flight 5672 from Nantes to Brest, which was operated by a Brit Air CRJ-100, crashed 2.3 miles short of the runway when attempting to land at Brest Bretagne Airport at 23:55 local time, resulting in the death of the captain.
+On 22 June 2003, Air France Flight 5672 from Nantes to Brest, which was operated by a Brit Air CRJ100, crashed 2.3 miles short of the runway when attempting to land at Brest Bretagne Airport at 23:55 local time, resulting in the death of the captain.
 The aircraft involved (registered F-GRJS) subsequently caught fire (after all 21 passengers on board had been evacuated) and was damaged beyond repair.
 The most probable cause of the accident was declared to be pilot error, as the instrument approach had not been executed correctly.